ToreyStapleton/ToreyStapleton.github.io/_posts/2016-12-28-protractor.markdown

 layout: post
 title:  Protractor Control Flow
 date:   2016-12-28
-abstract: Improving test consistency and run time by manipulating the control flow with implicit waits
+abstract: Since this is my first blog post ever and it feels a little awkward, I wanted to write about a familiar subject: improving test consistency with implicit waits
 categories: protractor javascript
-permalink: /blog/protractor/elements
+permalink: /blog/protractor-implicit-waits
 ---
 Recently, end-to-end testing has been gaining popularity as a valid way of testing.
 At my last two jobs, our tool of choice was <a href="http://www.protractortest.org/#/" target="blank_">Protractor</a>, an open source E2E framework wrapped around Selenium Webdriver.
 Protractor is managed by a team at Google, so naturally it works well with apps made in AngularJS.
 Don't worry if your app isn't made with Angular, with a few tweaks Protractor can also be made to work with non-Angular apps.